istornz/flutter_gaimon/README.md

 | ```.soft()``` | A medium but speed feedback | ✅ | ✅ |
 | ```.pattern(String data)``` | Read a custom ```.ahap``` file (you can use [Captain AHAP](https://ahap.fancypixel.it/) to generate file) | ⛔️  | ✅ |

+## ❓ FAQ

+- Why custom pattern is not working on my iPhone?
+> Custom vibration patterns is only supported on **iPhone 8 and newer devices**.

+- Why custom pattern is not working on Android?
+> This feature is only available on iOS for now (a PR would be appreciated 🤗).

 ## 🎯 Roadmap

 - [ ] Support pattern for Android (send ```.ahap``` file & convert it to waveform).